mkeke/2021-slide-puzzle/readme.md

 ## October 30th

 The options section is annoying and not user friendly at all!
 I'm going to put the icons to the left of the gear, and let the gear toggle the visibility.
 Now the user can choose to have the options always visible or not.
 Adding a transition on opacity when toggling the visibility.
 Smooth AF!
+I reduce the number of grid alternatives.
+3, 4 and 5 is enough.

 Now, for the drag-drop.
 Adding class `droppable` to the parent container.
 When the user drags an image over the page, the background color should respond to that.